-The CARES Act provided an additional $250 billion for unemployment programs.
+The CARES Act and stimulus provided an additional $250 billion for unemployment programs.
 There is no waiting period before receiving benefits.
 Benefits are increasing up to $600/week for 4 months.
 The benefits can also be extended for an extra 13 weeks.

 Many workers had their hours reduced because of the pandemic but were not entirely laid off.
 There is a compensation provision for these individuals.